MadOne/weishaupt_modbus/README.md

 **Netmask**: Select the netmask of your network.
 This will be **255.255.255.000** for you otherwise you would know the correct one ;)

 # Disclaimer
 The developers of this integration are not affiliated with Weishaupt.
-They have created the integration and provided it as open source in their spare time on the basis of publicly accessible information.
+They have created the integration as open source in their spare time on the basis of publicly accessible information.
 The use of the integration is at the user's own risk and responsibility.
 The developers are not liable for any damages arising from the use of the integration.